Published by Bob Ciura on May 24th, 2017

 But in many cases, tantalizingly-high dividend yields were nothing more than a mirage.
 Several companies, strapped for cash and fighting for survival, had to cut or eliminate their dividends entirely.

 Fortunately, the best-in-class operators, such as Royal Dutch Shell, maintained their hefty dividends through the downturn.
+Shell is one of the few blue chip stocks in the energy sector.

 As a result, as long as oil prices do not fall beneath their 2016 lows, it appears Shell’s dividend is secure.